 With the growing frequency and sophistication of cyber attacks, it’s imperative that companies put the same amount of scrutiny on the risk management practices of outside vendors as they do their own.

-Cybersecurity risk: This type of risk involves the susceptibility of an organization to damage from cyber attacks resulting in loss of data and reputational harm.
+This type of risk involves the susceptibility of an organization to damage from cyber attacks resulting in loss of data and reputational harm.
 This type of risk includes three components: threat (the entity carrying out the attack); vulnerability (the area of weakness that the threat can exploit); and consequence (results of the vulnerability being exploited).

 Cybersecurity risks include ransomware attacks, malware, phishing, denial-of-service attacks, and even insider threats, to name a few.
 A recent example is the March 2021 ransomware attack on CNA Financial Corp.
 The company ended up paying $40 million to regain control of its network.

-Compliance risk: Compliance risk comes from a violation of laws, regulations, and internal processes that a company must follow.
-These will vary by industry, but common compliance frameworks include HIPAA and PCI.
-Failure to comply with these regulations often comes with a hefty fine, so it’s important that any third-party vendors you work with are also in compliance.
+Compliance risk comes from a violation of laws, regulations, and internal processes that a company must follow.
+These will vary by industry, but common compliance frameworks include HIPAA and PCI DSS.
+Failure to comply with these regulations often comes with a hefty fine, so it’s important that any third-party vendors or service providers you work with are also in compliance.

 This type of risk is associated with the public perception of an organization that can suffer in the aftermath of a data breach or insecure data handling that’s not up to industry standards.
 An organization opens itself up to reputational risk damage if questionable ethical practices or poor crisis management is brought to light.

 This type of risk a company faces by doing business with another organization that, should they be breached, would cause financial risk.
 This could include lost revenue or excessive costs, both of which can hinder the growth of a business.